ankitnewjobs/Terraform/Day:- 16 Meta-Argument-lifecycle-prevent_destroy/Readme.md

    Error: Instance cannot be destroyed

-   Resource azurerm_virtual_network.myvnet has lifecycle.prevent_destroy set, but the plan calls for this resource to be destroyed.
+   Resource azurerm_virtual_network.myvnet has a lifecycle.prevent_destroy set, but the plan calls for this resource to be destroyed.
 To avoid this error and continue with the plan, either disable lifecycle.prevent_destroy or reduce the scope of the    plan using the -target flag.

 ### Step 05: Comment Lifecycle Block to Destroy Resources